-Tennessee passed a law requiring Marketplaces to collect and remit sales tax on sales facilitated through the marketplace effective October 1, 2019.
+Tennessee passed a law requiring Marketplaces to collect and remit sales tax on sales facilitated through the marketplace effective October 1, 2020.

-• As of January 2020, we still have not yet received confirmation that any additional carts currently supported as Marketplace Facilitators in TaxJar's Reporting will begin this automatic collection.
+As of September 2020, we still have not yet received confirmation that any additional carts currently supported as Marketplace Facilitators in TaxJar's Reporting will begin this automatic collection.

 Please review general information regarding Marketplace Facilitators and how your TaxJar Sales Tax Reports support these changes here in our FAQ.